WorkflowCenter-Repositories/ImportFile-Task/README.md

-# Mega-NJ-Task
+# ImportFile-Task
-##Repository for Mega Neighbor Joining Task
+##Repository for ImportFile Task

 ###How to deploy the task:
 - Clone this repository to your machine